smokephisticated/smokephisticated/pages/pieces/bongs/how-it-works.md

 permalink: "/pieces/bongs/how-it-works/"
 layout: article
 seotitle: "This is Exactly How a Bong Works: The Baked Breakdown Guide"
-description: "Bongs utilize water for smoother rips straight to the dome.
-The process of percolation conserves herb and filters contaminants."
+description: "Ever wondered how a bong works?
+Bongs utilize percolation and diffusion for smoother rips straight to the dome.
+This process conserves herb, and filters contaminants for a healthier toke."
 ---

 As opposed to dry pipes, a bong works by using water percolation and diffusion to make rips much smoother.